fkbreitl/manual/source/chapters/djing_with_mixxx.rst

 Master Sync
 ===========

-:term:`Master Sync` is an intelligent assistant that allows you to leave the beatmatching to Mixxx so you can focus on track selection, effects manipulation, looping, 4 deck mixing, and other advanced DJing techniques.
+:term:`Master Sync<master sync>` is an intelligent assistant that allows you to leave the beatmatching to Mixxx so you can focus on track selection, effects manipulation, looping, 4 deck mixing, and other advanced DJing techniques.

 To activate Master Sync on a deck, push and hold (or click and hold) the :guilabel:`SYNC` button.
 You'll know Master Sync is on because the sync button